Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 - Emergency Financing - Emergency financing would be issued as regular reduced rate direct financing.
 Interest payable on the financing would be set at two-thirds of the interest rate, as determined by the most recent issuance of DWSRF bonds for eligible recipient projects.
 However, before an emergency financing can be issued the recipient must demonstrate credit worthiness and fiscal viability in accordance with EFC criteria.
 Privately owned water systems regulated by the Public Service Commission would be permitted to apply for funding only if the Public Service Commission has issued an order allowing the water system to surcharge its customers to repay the financing.

 A tremendous need exists for financial assistance for eligible drinking water projects in New York State.
-The EPA's Drinking Water Infrastructure Survey and Assessment – Third Report to Congress dated June 2005 estimated that more than $14 billion will be needed in New York State over the next twenty years to ensure continued delivery of safe public drinking water.
-Pre-applications received by the DOH indicate an aggregate need of approximately $4.1 billion over the next several years.
-Anticipated project financing needs for this IUP, ending September 30, 2008, is over $1.9 billion.
+The EPA's Drinking Water Infrastructure Survey and Assessment - Third Report to Congress dated June 2005 estimated that more than $14 billion will be needed in New York State over the next twenty years to ensure continued delivery of safe public drinking water.
+Pre-applications received by the DOH indicate an aggregate need of approximately $4.2 billion over the next several years.
+Anticipated project financing needs for this IUP, ending September 30, 2009, is more than $1.9 billion.
 Based on a comparison of available resources and anticipated financing needs, New York State plans to leverage the available DWSRF capital by a factor of three to one.
-Therefore, with $80,000,000 of capital available for Leveraged Financing, the total Leveraged Financing capacity for the period of this IUP is $240,000,000.
-When combined with Direct Financing and Grants expected to close, the total DWSRF program assistance available during this IUP period is approximately $331,702,879.
+Therefore, with $33,435,850 of capital available for Leveraged Financing, the total Leveraged Financing capacity for the period of this IUP is $100,307,550.
+When combined with Direct Financing and Grants expected to close, the total DWSRF program assistance available during this IUP period is approximately $162,307,550.

 All DWSRF financings are made in a fiscally responsible manner that will ensure the revolving nature of the program in perpetuity.
 In addition, the fiscal aspects of the program are regularly evaluated to ensure optimum use of DWSRF resources.
 Further, the long-term effect of leveraging the DWSRF three to one will be to extend the reach of financial assistance benefits to more New York State water systems than could be served if leveraging were set at a lower level.